-FBI Experience – Scholars took a trip to the headquarters of the Federal Bureau of Investigation, where they were greeted by current and former FBI representatives.
-They had the opportunity to gain a rare look into the FBI’s rich history and current division operations.
-This experience helped Scholars gain insight into the various careers and functions of the FBI in the field, in communities, and within the headquarters.
+Federal Bureau of Investigation (FBI) Headquarters – Scholars took a trip to the FBI headquarters, where they were greeted by current and former FBI representatives.
+They had the rare opportunity to look into the FBI’s rich history and current division operations.
+This experience helped scholars gain insight into the various careers and functions of the FBI in the field, in communities, and at headquarters.

 Royal Embassy of Saudi Arabia –